csc-training/elements-of-hpc/parallel-computing-concepts/types-of-problems.md

 ## Types of parallel algorithms

-There are various type of parallel algorithms, with two limiting cases in the ends of the spectrum: trivially parallel ones and tightly coupled ones.
+Parallel algorithms fall on a wide spectrum of interaction and dependency between the parallel tasks.
+At the two extreme ends you have trivially parallel algorithms and tightly coupled algorithms.

 In *trivially parallel* algorithms there is very little (or no) interaction between subtasks.
 In the example of Alice and Bob,